Kim Jong Un Bans Citizens Ripping Off His Stylish Leather Coats

 The high fashion trend reached an apotheosis of sorts at the military parade of the 8th Party Congress last January when Kim and assorted toadies on the reviewing stand were all wearing look-alike leather coats.
 Even kid sister Kim Yo Jong was swathed in one, setting a trend that caught on among well-to-do women as well as men.

-It all got a bit much, however, when hundreds of far lower-ranking types were seen wearing shoddy copies, giving the impression they were almost mocking the ruling elite.
+It all got a bit much, however, when hundreds of lower-ranking types were seen wearing shoddy copies.
+Who do they think they are?
+Some felt it gave the impression they were almost mocking the ruling elite.
 It was as though suddenly the less fortunate had found a way to satirize their leaders without getting sent to prison or even tortured and executed.

 “To put a stop to the cheap imitations, and the cheap imitators who wear them,” said RFA, “literal fashion police patrol the streets to confiscate the jackets from sellers and citizens sporting the look.”

-No doubt one reason for the extreme image sensitivity is that Kim Jong Un has been the target of much speculation about his health as his weight descended from over 300lbs to an estimated 260lbs in recent months.
+No doubt one reason for the extreme image sensitivity is that Kim Jong Un has been the target of much speculation as his weight descended from over 300lbs to an estimated 260lbs in recent months.

 It was too easy for people to joke about his crew of tailors working overtime to make new outfits, including leather jackets, every time he dropped a pound or two.
-Considering he's only five feet eight inches tall even with platform soles, that's way too heavy, and analysts have been split over whether he has gone on a diet or if he’s really in ill health.
+Considering he’s only five feet eight inches tall even with platform soles, he is still way too heavy, and analysts have been split over whether he’s embarked on a diet or if he’s really in ill health.

-Lately Kim been ordering missile tests and making sure the nuclear complex 60 miles north of Pyongyang keeps churning out nuclear warheads and figures out how to install the ones it's got on the tip of missiles capable of reaching the U.S.ooo
+Lately, Kim has been ordering missile tests and making sure the nuclear complex 60 miles north of Pyongyang keeps churning out nuclear warheads and figures out how to install the ones it’s got on the tip of missiles capable of reaching the U.S.

 North Korea’s nuclear program is now a bone of contention in South Korea’s current presidential campaign.
 Lee Jae-myuing, candidate of the ruling Minjkoo or Democratic Party, told journalists for foreign news agencies Thursday that the U.S. and South Korea may “have to make certain concessions,” notably easing up on sanctions against the North, in order to reach a new deal on denuclearization.